ome/omero-guides/iviewer_rois.rst

 -  How to view ROIs associated with different z or t planes

--  How to use Planes tab in OMERO.iviewer to see the spread of ROIs in multi-z, t images
+-  How to use the ``Planes`` tab in OMERO.iviewer to see the spread of ROIs in multi-z, t images

 -  How to create comments on ROIs and enable and disable the ROI popups